Dr. Ryan Braden, WDA president

-Wisconsin Dental Association President-Elect Dr. Paul Levine has a general dental practice in Brown Deer, Wis. and resides in River Hills, Wis.
+Wisconsin Dental Association President Dr. Paul Levine has a general dental practice in Brown Deer, Wis. and resides in River Hills, Wis.

 He joined the WDA Board of Trustees in 2005 as a representative of the Greater Milwaukee Region.
-Dr. Levine advanced to the officer corps in 2012 after being elected WDA vice president in 2012 and president-elect in 2013.
+Dr. Levine joined the officer corps after being elected WDA vice president in 2012 and president-elect in 2013.

 Dr. Levine has chaired the WDA Public Relations and Annual Session committees and is a past-president of the Greater Milwaukee Dental Association.
 In 2001, he received the WDA Pyramid of Pride President’s Award of Honor for service to the dental profession.

-A graduate of Marquette University School of Dentistry, he is a past-president of the Alpha Omega Dental Fraternity.
+A graduate of Marquette University School of Dentistry, he is a past-president of the Alpha Omega International Dental Fraternity.
 He is a member of the Academy of General Dentistry and a fellow of the Pierre Fauchard Academy and International College of Dentists.

 Dr. Levine has been active in the Wisconsin Chapter of the Gift of Adoption Foundation, including serving three years as chapter president.

 Since 2006, Levine Dental Associates has bought-back more than 4,000 pounds of Halloween candy and collected hundreds of books, DVDs and personal care items for U.S. troops serving overseas.